 Sure, virtually every bike racer uses some type of structured training.
 Athletes have used TrainerRoad to dominate all kinds of races, from local criteriums to Ironman Triathlons.
 But structure isn’t just for competitive athletes, it’s for any cyclist working towards a goal, and that goal might just be self-improvement.

-However big or small your goals happen to be, structured training with Plan Builder will help you get there.
+However big or small your goals happen to be, structured training will help you get there.
 The gains in aerobic fitness that come with training not only make you faster, but also make you a healthier human.
 Finish line or not, that sounds like a win.